November 2017: mid-Atlantic Crossing on the Viking SUN

 Attended a lecture where the speaker, Paul Riley, gave a series of talks about the Universe and Planet.
 He provided very good visuals, which made it very interesting.
 We attended all 5 of his lectures spanning over several sea days.

-Dinner was at the main dining room called "The Restaurant".
-Seating was a bit cramped and very close to the neighboring diners that we wound up conversing.
+Dinner was in the main dining room called "The Restaurant".
+The seating was a bit cramped and very close to the neighboring diners that we wound up conversing with.
 Some folks like to dine in the main dining room, where they are served for the whole meal.
 We prefer the buffet, where we choose where to sit and sample a variety of dishes - sushi/sashimi, fish, meat, pork, poultry or whatever looked appetizing.

 The evening's show featured a young and energetic Scottish singer named Matt Cairns.
 He sang Scottish and Irish songs as well as John Denver, Neil Diamond and Beetles songs.